Depression is feeling extreme sad. These feelings are severe enough to interfere with daily life, and can last for weeks or months, rather than days.

 - Trouble concentrating

-- Frequent headaches, pain in abdomen
+- Frequent headaches, pain in the abdomen

 - Persistent boredom Poor school performance